DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/picture-box.md

 ![](../../../../../images/eurd-win-ImageSource-OpenFileDialog.png)

-The selected image / its URL is saved to the report definition **.repx** file.
+The selected image or its URL is saved to the report definition **.repx** file.

 ## Assign an Image from the Report's Image Collection